learn-co-curriculum/dsc-html-css-scraping-intro-v2-1/README.md

 ## HTML, CSS and Web Scraping

 While many companies provide access to information via APIs, sometimes you have to scrape the information that you need for your analysis from web pages designed to be read by people.
-In this section we'll build upon what we learned about client/server architectures, the http(s) request/response cycle and retrieving data from APIs to learn how to obtain data by scraping web pages.

 ### HTML

 HTML stands for HyperText Markup Language - the "language of the web".
-You'll start byu looking at some of the more recent developments in HTML by introducing HTML5 semantic elements - designed to make HTML more consistent and readable.
-After that you'll look into the process for handling new HTML elements that you might not have encountered before.
+You'll start by looking at some of the more recent developments in HTML by introducing HTML5 semantic elements - designed to make HTML more consistent and readable.
+After that, you'll look into the process for handling new HTML elements that you might not have encountered before.

 ### CSS